-The results of the survey are presented in tables in absolute numbers, in thousands of kuna.
+The results of the survey are presented in tables in euro, without cents.
 Due to the nature and purpose of the survey (aggregate sample data intended primarily for further calculations), the data are not illustrated with accompanying graphics.

 The levels of presentation of survey results are territorially the Republic of Croatia and counties, by activity sections of NKD 2007.